mobiledgex/edge-cloud/edgeproto/doc/README.md

 <a name="edgeproto.Operator"/>

 ### Operator
-An Operator defines a telecommunications provider such as AT&amp;T, T-Mobile, etc. The operators in turn provide Mobiledgex with compute resource Cloudlets that serve as the basis for location-based services.
+An Operator supplies compute resources.
+For example, telecommunications provider such as AT&amp;T is an Operator

 | Field | Type | Label | Description |